vijaybirru/documentation/_build/html/_sources/images_roles/registering_images.rst.txt

 You will now be presented with the New Image screen where you must select the Cloud for the Image you are registering.
 The details required vary from cloud to cloud.

-.. note:: For all images you must manually set details of the installed operating system, and indicate if Scalarizer is installed.
+.. note:: For all images you must manually set details of the installed operating system, and indicate if Scalarizr is installed.
 Scalr cannot verify this information so make sure it is correct.

 * `AWS Images`_
 * `Azure Images`_